Code-Institute-Submissions/HealthyEarth/README.md

  to convert to plant-based diet.
  * picture for meet-up page is a group of people enjoying coffee and having a conversation to show that is exactly how we intend to do out meet-ups.
  * __Color:__ Color for the website is green which is the color of Mother-earth.
-To inspire user that this is how earth is supposed to be clean and green.
+To inspire user that this is how earth is supposed to be, Clean and green.
  * color used for links is green so that user can differentiate between text and links.
+ * __Layout:__ The website in medium screen is not centered i made this design choice because centered view for medium screen is out-dated and boring.
+So i choose to have two columns side by side in each container and the third column under them in middle.
+Which , i think, gives it more aesthatic beauty.

 ### __Technologies Used__: